unknowtherwise67/Unified-Android-Tweaker/README.md

 - UNLOCKED BOOTLOADER and Installed ROOT (Magisk - Version 20 and Above, KernelSU, etc).
 - Zygisk or similar supports if its better (Optional).
 - Knowledges of technologies and experiences.
-- Should work but only on any Android devices.
+- Should work and only on any Android devices.

 ## INSTALLATIONS
 1. Install in Magisk, KernelSU, etc.